danielwrobert/sc-codes-workshop/README.md

 ## Getting Started

 If you're new to WordPress, there are a couple options to getting a local development environment up and running.
 The easiest way to get started would be to install a software stack, such as MAMP or WAMP.
-The WordPress Codex has a [detailed walkthrough](https://codex.wordpress.org/Installing_WordPress_Locally_on_Your_Mac_With_MAMP) on how to get up and running wiht that.
+The WordPress Codex has a [detailed walkthrough](https://codex.wordpress.org/Installing_WordPress_Locally_on_Your_Mac_With_MAMP) on how to get up and running.

 Alternatively, you can take the route of a virtual development environment, using Vagrant.
 VVV is a popular Vagrant configuration for WordPress development.
 Note that this route may require a little bit more development warewithall to get up and running than something like MAMP would.
 That said, there is a [helpful guide](https://make.wordpress.org/core/handbook/tutorials/installing-a-local-server/installing-vvv/) in the WordPress.org development documentation for this as well.